-The Moscone Convention Center Expansion project will add over 350,000 square feet of additional above-grade space in a three-story convention center building and includes a ballroom, meeting rooms, mechanical and storage areas, a basement-level exhibition space, a reconfigured loading area, and a pedestrian bridge to the Yerba Buena Center for the Arts.
+The Moscone Convention Center Expansion project has added over 350,000 square feet of additional above-grade space in a three-story convention center building, and includes a ballroom, meeting rooms, mechanical and storage areas, a basement-level exhibition space, a reconfigured loading area, and a pedestrian bridge to the Yerba Buena Center for the Arts.

-San Francisco Public Works and SF Travel Association have come together with lofty goals of achieving LEED NC v3.0 Platinum Certification.
-Beyond the LEED goals, the project is designed to go above and beyond by designing to Net Zero Water by using the operational water as a source for all toilet flushing, irrigation for the site and Yerba Buena Garden, as well as support the city’s street cleaning efforts by creating an inner city non-potable water refill station.
+San Francisco Public Works and SF Travel Association came together with the lofty goal of achieving LEED NC Platinum Certification.
+Beyond the LEED goals, the project is designed to go above and beyond by designing to Net Zero Water by using the operational de-watering source for flushing toilets, irrigation onsite and at Yerba Buena Gardens, as well as support the city’s street cleaning efforts by creating an inner city non-potable water refill station.
 The design is estimated to save 15 million gallons per year.

-This municipal project also requires additional green material requirements set by the SF Department of the Environment, including but not limited to no PVC products within the building.
+This municipal project followed additional green material requirements set by the SF Department of the Environment, including, but not limited to, no PVC products within the building.

 - Highest scoring LEED-certified convention center in the world (90 out of 110 possible points)